Ann wins the nonrepetitive game over four letters and the erase-repetition game over six letters: Ann wins the erase-repetition game over 6 letters

 \section{Ann wins the erase-repetition game over 6 letters}

 We will consider a slightly different game that we call the hard game.
-In this game, Ann and Ben alternatively add a letter at the end of a shared word, Ben cannot repeat the letter previously played by Ann, but he can decide to skip his turn (or equivalently, play the empty word $\varepsilon$) and Ben wins if a square appears.
-If Ann has a strategy to win this game (ie, build arbitrarily long words) then she can use the same strategy to win the Erase repetition game.
+In this game, Ann and Ben alternately add a letter at the end of a shared word, Ben cannot repeat the letter previously played by Ann, but he can decide to skip his turn (or equivalently, play the empty word $\varepsilon$) and Ben wins if a square appears.
+If Ann has a strategy to win this game (i.e., build arbitrarily long words) then she can use the same strategy to win the erase-repetition game.
+More precisely, if Ben plays a repetition of period $1$ in the erase-repetition game, we simulate this by having him play $\varepsilon$ in the hard game, and because Ann uses a winning strategy for the hard game there is no square of period more than $1$ that appears and nothing needs to be erased.
 We will show that with 6 letters or more Ann wins the hard game which implies Theorem \ref{erasethm}.
 The proof and the definitions in this section are almost identical to the previous section, but there are a few technicalities that differ and in particular, the computation of the upper bound on $F$ is slightly more complicated in this case.

 Ann can build arbitrarily long words in the hard game if and only if she can play in such a way that after her turn the word never ends with a square or a $2^-$-power.
-Let $\alphabet=\{0,1,2,3,4,5\}$ be our alphabet and let $p=8$.
+Let $\alphabet=\{0,1,2,3,4,5\}$ be our alphabet and let $p=9$.
 We denote by $ \mathcal{S}^{\le p}_{free}$ the set of words that contain no square of period at most $p$.

 A word is \emph{normalized} if it is the smallest of all the words obtained by a permutation of the alphabet.
 Let $\minsuff$ be the set of normalized prefixes of minimal squares of period at most $p$ over $\alphabet$.
 For any $w$, we let $\minsuff(w)$ be the longest word from $\minsuff$ that is a suffix of $w$ up to a permutation of the alphabet.
-For any set of words $S$, and any $w\in \minsuff$, we let $S^{(w)}$ be the set of words from $S$ whose longest prefix that belongs to $\minsuff$ up to a permutation of the alphabet is $w$, that is $S^{(w)}=\{u\in S: \minsuff(u)=w\}$.
+For any set of words $S$, and any $w\in \minsuff$, we let $S^{(w)}$ be the set of words from $S$ whose longest suffix that belongs to $\minsuff$ up to a permutation of the alphabet is $w$, that is $S^{(w)}=\{u\in S: \minsuff(u)=w\}$.

-The last letter of any word $w$ is denoted by $l(w)$. \begin{lemma} There exist coefficients $(C_w)_{w\in\minsuff}$ such that $C_0>0$ and for all $v\in \minsuff$,
+The last letter of any word $w$ is denoted by $\ell(w)$. \begin{lemma} There exist coefficients $(C_w)_{w\in\minsuff}$ such that $C_0>0$ and for all $v\in \minsuff$,